WATCH: Trevor Donovan’s ‘Dancing With the Stars’ Premiere Performance

 The performance earned them 10th place, garnering an overall score of 21.
 Carrie Ann Inaba awarded 5 points, Bruno Tonioli awarded 6 points, Derek Hough awarded 5 points and Len Goodman awarded 5 points.

-When asked to give five words to describe his performance, Donovan told host Alfonso Ribeiro, “Exhilarated, proud, scared, shaky and a little nauseous.”
+When asked to give five words to describe how he felt about his performance, Donovan told host Alfonso Ribeiro, “Exhilarated, proud, scared, shaky and a little nauseous.”

 Viewers may recognize Donovan for playing Teddy Montgomery on “90210.”
 In recent years, he became one of Hallmark’s go-to leading men before signing an overall deal with GAC Family in October 2021, reported Us Weekly.